SEAME-pt/contents-2025/02_ADAS/README.md

 **Artificial Intelligence (AI)** provides the overarching framework, simulating human-like reasoning and decision-making. **Machine Learning (ML)**, a subset of AI, enables ADAS systems to improve their performance over time by learning from data—such as distinguishing between pedestrians, cyclists, and other vehicles. **Deep Learning**, a branch of ML, excels in recognizing patterns and features within large volumes of unstructured data, such as images and videos.
 This is crucial for tasks like real-time object detection, scene interpretation, and driver monitoring.

 Integrating these advanced algorithms into ADAS is reshaping the automotive industry.
 Vehicles are becoming increasingly adept at preventing accidents and responding to dynamic road conditions, significantly reducing the rate of traffic incidents caused by human error.
 Automakers and technology firms are investing heavily in AI research and development to push the boundaries of safety and automation.
 Furthermore, regulatory agencies are beginning to draw up new frameworks to ensure that these AI-driven systems are tested and validated to stringent standards, ensuring reliability and public trust.

+Your goal is study the available models for autonomous driving and obstacles avoidance/detection.
+The group needs to create an ADR explanning the reason for the selection of model/s into car.

 ## Goal 5: Getting Familiarized with GenAI applied to Advanced Driver-Assistance Systems